IgniteUI/igniteui-docfx/en/components/combo-templates.md

 ## Usage
-To get started with the Combo component, first you need to import the `IgxComboModule` in your **app.module.ts** file:
+To get started with the ComboBox component, first you need to import the `IgxComboModule` in your **app.module.ts** file:

 ```typescript
 import { IgxComboModule } from 'igniteui-angular';